 Improbably he picks up a runaway punk girl in a park and takes her back to his flat.
 Improbably until she reveals she's having her period.
 I suppose you can guess what follows - or maybe you can't.
-Tessier gets some good metaphoric mileage out of a well-done scene in a dingy punk club she takes Bobby to.
+When she takes Bobby down to a dingy punk club, Tessier gets good metaphoric mileage out of the scene.
 The whole time, however, Bobby's distress at his symptoms comes and goes; some moments he wishes to embrace his predatory new nature as a logical step in his life, while others, he is truly fearful and guilt-stricken at his terrifying capacity for evil.
 Perhaps he can even control it...

 The black hole he was flying into was sick, morbid, cruel and murderous.
 It couldn't go on; it had to end, full stop, forever.
 Not just for this lifetime.
 He wanted to disintegrate into scattered atoms that would never again reform as a conscious entity.
 It's not my fault, Ives almost said aloud...